open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

 SDKs SHOULD support being configured with a cardinality limit.
-A cardinality limit is the hard limits on the number of data points that can be written per collection, per aggregation.
+A cardinality limit is the hard limit on the number of metric streams that can be collected.

 #### Configuration